Best RV Leveling Blocks in 2018

 Also, James brings up the issue of the degree of change when trying to level from front to back.
 But wouldn't this be the case with leveling blocks as well?
 Because the wheelbase is wider front to back, the lift of the tires will be of a lesser degree than the lift will be side-to-side.

 With a travel trailer, this is compensated by using the hitch to raise or lower the front end.
 The hitch can be raised or lowered much more than you could raise or lower it simply using blocks or the Andersen Camper Leveler.

 Here's the FitRV video (James) explaining his testing the Andersen Camper Leveler with his Travato Class B motorhome:

 Anderson Camper Leveler Demo by The Fit RV

-We included both videos so you can decide for yourself if the Andersen Levelers will or won't work with your rig.
+We included both videos so you can decide for yourself if the Anderson Levelers will or won't work with your rig.
 In the near future, we will test this for ourselves so you may have a definitive answer.

-Andersen Camper Leveler Features and Specs:
+Anderson Camper Leveler Features and Specs:

 - Kits contain ONE leveler and ONE chock

 - Fits tires up to 32" in diameter